 I have been thinking about the divide between “conservatives” and “traditionalists” over 20 years.
 I put those terms in quotes, because they were never adequate (for reasons I will explain later elsewhere).
-I nearly completed a paper about it which never saw the light of day: when Benedict became Pope, the issue seemed much less … More A Traditional View
+I nearly completed a paper about it, but then Benedict became Pope and the issue seemed much less pressing.
+Then came Pope Francis, … More A Traditional View

 This essays by G. K. Chesterton speaks to the blindness that often underlies disagreements: Why do people think it intelligent to say, “I can see no difference!”
 It is nowadays quite a mark of culture to say that one can see no difference between a man and a woman, or a man and an angel, … More Concerning Those Who “Cannot See the Difference”

 The Holy Ghost always wants the good for the Church: so when bad things happen in the Church, they are within His permissive will but not His active will.
 Satan always wishes the bad for the Church, and while God brings good out of evil, the direct evil is desired only by Satan.
 It is … More The implications of the involvement of the Holy Ghost (and Satan) in the Church are too enormous for us to handle well.